GuidoRial/GuidoRial/README.md

 ## :star: I'm a front-end web develeoper

-- 👀 I’m interested in music, fitness, games and science
+- 👀 I’m interested in music, fitness, games and learning new things
 - 🌱 I’m currently learning React, and I'm going to move on to MongoDB, Express and NodeJS soon
 - 📫 You can reach up to me at rialguido@gmail.com or on [Linkedin](https://www.linkedin.com/in/guido-rial-275552221/)